SceneGate/SceneGate/README.md

 ## Features

-- Navigate the virtual file system from Yarhl.
+- Navigate a virtual file system and export files to the disk.
-- Convert files with Yarhl converters via plugins.
+- Convert formats with Yarhl converters via plugins.
-- View the content of files
+- View the content of different formats

 ### Supported format views

+- Hexadecimal view
 - .NET objects as property grid or YAML/JSON
+- Translation format PO

 ### _Yarhly_ shipped plugins